Galloping in fast-growth natural merge sorts: Fast-growth and (tight) middle-growth properties

 \end{proof}

-Similar, weaker results also holds for algorithms with the (tight) middle-growth property.
+Similar, weaker results also hold for algorithms with the (tight) middle-growth property.

 \begin{theorem} Let~$\A$ be a stable natural merge sort algorithm with the middle-growth property.
-If~$\A$ uses either the galloping or the naïve sub-routine for merging runs, it requires~$\O(n \log(n))$ element comparisons and moves to sort arrays of length~$n$.
+If~$\A$ uses either the galloping or the naïve routine for merging runs, it requires~$\O(n \log(n))$ element comparisons and moves to sort arrays of length~$n$.
 If, furthermore,~$\A$ has the tight middle-growth property, it requires at most~$n \log_2(n) + \O(n)$ element comparisons and moves to sort arrays of length~$n$. \end{theorem}

 \begin{proof} Let us borrow the notations from the previous proof, and let~$\beta > 1$ be the real number mentioned in the definition of the statement ``$\A$ has the middle-growth property''.
 Like in the proof of Theorem~\ref{thm:fast-few-naïve}, it suffices to show that~$\sum_{R \in \T} r = \O(n \log(n))$.
+The~$d_i$\textsuperscript{th} ancestor of a run~$R_i$ is the root of~$\T$, and thus~$n \geqslant \beta^{d_i}$.
+Hence,~$d_i \leqslant \log_\beta(n)$, which proves that